 “Sabishisa in Basho’s poems is often not a landscape infused with the sentiment of loneliness but the fundamental tranquility found in the harmonious fusion of the external world and the poetic mind.”

-Not merely loneliness, sabi is a clear awareness possible in solitude.
+Not merely loneliness, sabi is a mood experienced in solitude, that fosters a clear awareness.
 In this state nature is accurately perceived through the serenity of poetic vision and a type of Kenshō is possible.

 My exploration of sabi increased this kind of vision and started my journey out of clinical anxiety towards freedom.
 In the process of writing two books on Wabi Sabi, and then practicing Kanjaku, I gained a series of insights and practices that have produced healing.
 I plan to unpack them here so that others who are suffering might find some options for their own recovery.